Cofinality spectrum theorems in model theory, set theory and general topology: Abstract

 \section{Abstract}

 We connect and solve two longstanding open problems in quite different areas: the model-theoretic question of whether $SOP_2$ is maximal in Keisler's order, and the question from general topology/set theory of whether $\xp = \xt$, the oldest problem on cardinal invariants of the continuum.
 We do so by showing these problems can be translated into instances of a more fundamental problem which we state and solve completely, using model-theoretic methods.
-By a \emph{cofinality spectrum problem} $\cs$ we essentially mean the data of a pair of models $M \preceq M_1$ which code sufficient set theory, possibly in an expanded language, along with a distinguished set of formulas $\Delta_\cs$ which define linear orders in $M_1$.
-Let $\xt_\cs$, the ``treetops'' of $\cs$, be the smallest regular cardinal $\lambda$ such that one of a set of derived trees in $M_1$ has a strictly increasing $\lambda$-sequence with no upper bound.
-Let $\mc(\cs, \xt_\cs)$ be the set of pairs of regular cardinals $(\kappa_1, \kappa_2)$ such that $\kappa_1 \leq \kappa_2 < \xt_\cs$ and some $\Delta_\cs$-definable linear order contains a $(\kappa_1, \kappa_2)$-cut.
-We prove that for any cofinality spectrum problem $\cs$, $\mc(\cs, \xt_\cs) = \emptyset$.
-Using this theorem and framework we prove first, that $SOP_2$ is maximal in Keisler's order; second, that $\xp= \xt$; and third, that any regular ultrafilter $\de$ on $\lambda$ for which ``$\xt_\cs > \lambda$,'' or what is equivalent, such that $(\omega, <)^\lambda/\de$ contains no $(\kappa, \kappa)$-cuts for $\kappa = \cf(\kappa) \leq \lambda$, is $\lambda^+$-good.
-We obtain several consequences, notably existence of a minimum Keisler class among the non-simple theories.